naeemba/utils/vim.md

 # VIM Commands

+Some of these shortcuts work with some plugins that I have, you can see the list of plugins [here](https://github.com/naeemba/dotfiles/blob/master/nvim/init.vim).

 |Command|Description|Source|Details|
 |-------|-----------|------|-------|
 |`=i{`|Correct indentions|[source](https://www.freecodecamp.org/news/learn-linux-vim-basic-features-19134461ab85/)|Place the cursor anywhere within a block you want to indent, press Esc to enter normal mode and then: =i{|